 Transgender or gender questioning teenagers and young adults.

 Post-Adoption/Fostering counselling and support for families and children.

 Supervision, and also organisational consultancy.
 Currently working organisationally with A Life Explored (Care) Ltd. in Fife, and with Angus Council.

-My fees are £40/£50 per session (for individuals/family and adolescent work.
-Fees for international work on request).
+My fees are £50 per session (for face-to-face sessions.
+Fees for online/international work on request).
 Each session lasts for 50 minutes.

 Organisational consultancy fees on request.

 I am based just outside of Laurencekirk, just off the A90 (a 10 minute walk from the village, or a couple of minutes by car).
 My practice can be reached in a 15 minute drive from Stonehaven, 30 minutes from Aberdeen (traffic permitting!), or about 45 minutes from Dundee.There is off-street parking at the door.

 I also offer counselling online to clients living in the UK and overseas.